WordPlay T. Jay 'putting in Overtime' - Eighth album tackles work, ambitions, spiritual life, dreams | Send2Press Newswire

 “It feels like I’ve just made something exist out of thin air,” he said.
 “The emotions evoked by the song makes me want to share it with others and hope they get the same feeling.”

-Jay also said fans motivate his drive.
+T. Jay also said fans motivate his drive.

 “I focus a lot on the energy exchange between myself and the fans watching,” he said.
 “What I enjoy the most is when someone tells me that they are a new fan because of my performance overall.”